Find A Lake > Oneida County > Big Fork Lake

 Oneida County, 663 Acres

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
-The average summer trophic state for the last 5 years was 55 (Eutrophic) and was determined using Secchi data.
-For a Two-Story lake, this is considered Poor.
+The average summer trophic state for the last 5 years was 49 (Mesotrophic) and was determined using chlorophyll data.
+For a Two-Story lake, this is considered Fair.

 Big Fork Lake has been monitored by volunteers since 1986.
 Volunteers monitor water clarity with a black and white Secchi disk.
+Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants and Aquatic Invasive Species Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 Water Quality Reports and Graphs